TheresaLui/SelfHelpContent_v2/articles/microsoft.storage/apollo-storage-common-deletion-recovery-csar-account-recovery.md

 ### <span style="color:red">**Prerequisites:**

 - Ensure that the Resource Group is created first, if it has been deleted.
-- Ensure that the KeyVault key is associated with the storage account if it is encrypted with CMK.
+- Ensure that the KeyVault key is associated with the storage account if it is encrypted with [Customer Managed Kay(CMK)](https://docs.microsoft.com/azure/storage/common/customer-managed-keys-overview).
 Failing to do so would result in HTTP 403 failures when accessing endpoints (currently blob and file) of the recovered account.
+Table and Queue data should be accessible.

 ### <span style="color:red">**Disclaimer:**